diab0l/Granular/Readme.md

 -----------------

 Granular can be separated into two parts:
-* **Presentation** - Maintains a visual tree (with dependency properties, routed events, animations and so on) which is completely separated from its host, exactly the same way as WPF do.
+* **Presentation** - Maintains a visual tree (with dependency properties, routed events, animations and so on) which is completely separated from its host, exactly the same way as WPF does.
 * **Host** - Contains a minimal rendering engine and a raw events source, the Presentation part interacts with the Host the same way as WPF interacts with MilCore (DirectX adapter) and WndProc messages.